1

 A Professional Online Presence

 Personal branding is more important than ever when job hunting and much of this happens online.
 A survey by CareerBuilder found that 35% of the 2,000 U.S. employers they surveyed would be less likely to interview a candidate if they couldn’t find information about them online.
-Crucially, you need to carefully curate this information so as to create a good impression.
+Crucially, you need to carefully curate the information you share on social media to create a good impression.

 It is advisable to edit your public Facebook and Twitter profiles to make them look more professional.
 A well-thought-out LinkedIn profile takes a little more work but will give you the edge over other candidates.
 Depending on your niche, you could also consider an online portfolio or a blog to demonstrate your expertise.